DVA rehabilitation

 3. Creating your plan

-- your rehabilitation goals
+- your rehabilitation goal/s

 4. Managing your plan

-5. Finishing your plan
+5. Closing your plan

 Your plan will close when one of the following happens:

-- you stop participating.
+- you stop participating in your plan.

-Your rehabilitation consultant is the main person who will work with you to achieve your goals.
-A DVA rehabilitation delegate checks on the progress and compliance of your plan.
-You may also be connected with other service providers who will support you.
+Your rehabilitation consultant is the main person who will work with you to proactively monitor and support you in completing activities and achieving your goals.
+DVA rehabilitation delegates will check on the progress and compliance of your plan.

-A rehabilitation consultant
+Your rehabilitation consultant

 A qualified consultant from a contracted rehabilitation provider will be your main contact.
 Your consultant will: